-Any 18 year old or older adult whose class has graduated may enroll in either program.
-Sixteen and seventeen year olds may enroll with special written permission from proper authorities.
-Administrative guidelines set by the Department of Community Colleges and the American Council on Education are followed.
+Any 18 year old or older may enroll in either program.
+A sixteen or seventeen year old may enroll with special written permission from proper authorities.

 Adult High School Diploma

 Requirements include:

 - Satisfactory completion of units in English, mathematics, social studies, sciences, and health. - Satisfactory completion of elective units. - 3.
 Passing score on the North Carolina Competency Test.